 These elements consist of a rectangular shaped magnetic frame, an electromagnet, a permanent magnet, and an armature with a set of contacts.
 The poles of the permanent magnet clamp directly to each side of the magnetic frame.
 Flux from the permanent magnet divides into two paths, one path across the air gap at the front of the element in which the armature is located, the other across two gaps at the base of the frame.
-Two adjustable shunts are located across the rear air gaps.
+Two adjustable screw type shunts which require no locking screws are located across the rear air gaps.
 These change the reluctance of the magnetic path so as to force some of the flux thru the moving armature which is fastened to the leaf spring and attached to the frame midway between the two rear air gaps.
-Flux in the armature polarizes it and creates a magnetic bias causing it to move toward one or the other of the poles, depending upon the adjustment of the magnetic shunts.
+Flux in armature polarizes it and creates a magnetic bias causing it to move toward one or the other of the poles, depending upon the adjustment of the magnetic shunt screws.